Battersea Dogs & Cats Home (Battersea) Job Applicant Privacy Notice

 - information about your entitlement to work in the UK; and

-- equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health, and religion or belief.
+- equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, gender, health, age, and religion or belief

 Battersea collects this information in a variety of ways.
-For example, data might be contained in application forms and CV’s, obtained from your passport or other identity documents, or collected through interviews or other forms of assessment including online tests.
+For example, data might be contained in application forms submitted through our applicant management system, from CV’s, obtained from your passport or other identity documents, or collected through interviews or other forms of assessment including online tests.

 Battersea will also collect personal data about you from third parties, such as references supplied by former employers and, for relevant roles, information from criminal records checks.
 We will only seek information from third parties once a job offer has been made to you and in all circumstances, inform you in advance.